 Digital USD Citation

 Shiffman, Jeremy; Quissell, Kathryn; Schmitz, Hans Peter; Pelletier, David L.; Smith, Stephanie L.; Berlan, David; Gneiting, Uwe; Van Slyke, David; Mergel, Ines; Rodriguez, Mariela; and Walt, Gill, "A Framework on the Emergence and Effectiveness of Global Health Networks" (2016).
-School of Leadership and Education Sciences: Faculty Publications.
+School of Leadership and Education Sciences: Faculty Scholarship.
 5.